ircv3/ircv3-specifications/extensions/capability-negotiation.md

 sent at any time.
 Clients that support `CAP NEW` messages SHOULD respond with a `CAP REQ` message if they wish to enable one or more of the newly-offered capabilities.

+The NEW subcommand can also update the value of an existing capability.

 The format of a `CAP NEW` message is:

     CAP <nick> NEW :<extension 1> [<extension 2> ... [<extension n>]]